IntrepidPursuits/objective-c-style-guide/README.md

 ## Image Naming

-####Raw image naming conventions
+###Raw image naming conventions

 Raw image filenames should:
 * should not contain whitespace characters
 * use the proper scale factors (eg, @2x @3x)
-* have a the general form of location_what_adjectives
+* have a the general form of location_what_adjectives_state

 `homescreen_arrow_left_selected.png`
 `homescreen_arrow_left_unselected.png`

-####Images.xcassets

-Image assets should be contained in the Images.xcassets file.
-Image names within the asset catelog should be named consistently to preserve organization and developer sanity.
-They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

-**For example:**

-* `RefreshBarButtonItem` and `RefreshBarButtonItemSelected`
-* `ArticleNavigationBarWhite` and `ArticleNavigationBarBlackSelected`
+###Recommendation: Images.xcassets

+Images should be contained in .xcassets file(s) unless there is a good reason not to.

-####[Prefix]ImageNames file
+####UIImages+[Prefix]ImageNames file

 A constant should be declared for every image in the image asset categlog, with the same name.

-A script can be used to generate this file for a particular project so that the constants file is ensured to be match the asset catelog.
-(Ross is going to write this).
+*TODO: Create a script to generate the .xcassets and UIImages+[Prefix]ImageNames files*

 ## Booleans